CanDIG/katsu/chord_metadata_service/mohpackets/data/small_dataset/README.md

 * 160 Treatments
 * 320 Systemic Therapies

 Sub-objects are iterated over and assigned evenly to a parent object until all objects are exhausted.
+Identifiers show the pattern in the diagrams below.

 e.g.